umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 `watch -d -n 300 'find 2019*/ -maxdepth 4 -name bcbio-nextgen-debug.log -path "*/log/*" -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'`

 After bcbio finishes the results are post-processed with `umccrise` which follows the same configuration approach with the `config_umccrise.sh` script.
+Copy it to the project directory:

+`cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio.sh .`

-Copy it to the project directory, change PROJECTNAME and run it, then follow the progress with:
+change PROJECTNAME and run it, then follow the progress with:

 `watch -d -n 300 'find 2019*/ -maxdepth 5 -name *snakemake*.log -path "*/umccrised/*" 2>/dev/null | xargs tail -n 2'`

 ## Organise results & upload to S3

+At the end of the run organise data into one place via `organize_results.sh`:

+`cp /g/data3/gx8/projects/std_workflow/scripts/organize_results.sh .`

-At the end of the run organise data into one place via `organize_results.sh`; reports for Trello end up in `reports`, the data for S3 in `sync`.
+Reports for Trello end up in `reports`, the data for S3 in `sync`.
 Start an interactive job (`qsub -I -P gx8 -q copyq -l walltime=12:00:00,ncpus=1,wd,mem=32G,jobfs=100GB`), authenticate (`ssoaws`), assume the `fastq-uploader` role and run:

 `aws s3 sync --no-progress --dryrun . s3://umccr-primary-data-prod/PROJECT/`